-To get started on your Associate in Arts for Transfer (AA-T) or Associate in Science for Transfer (AS-T) degree, please find a participating college near you and communicate directly with an admissions or transfer counselor.
+To get started on your Associate Degree for Transfer, please find a participating college near you and communicate directly with a counselor.
 Check out the contact lists below for information.

 California Community Colleges

-We welcome you to explore the opportunities available at each of the 115 campuses in the California Community College system.
-Use the search function below to find one near you.
+We welcome you to explore the opportunities available at each of the 114 colleges in the system.
+Use the search function below to find a campus near you.

-View a list of the participating private, non-profit colleges here, and a copy of the Memorandum of Understanding between the California Community Colleges and AICCU here.
+View the agreement between the California Community Colleges and AICCU here.

 University of California